 This is a double-edged sword.
-On one hand you can deliver features faster, but if your automatically generated SQL queries are not efficient, your application overall performance might suffer significantly.
+On one hand, you can deliver features faster, but if your automatically generated SQL queries are not efficient, your overall application performance might suffer significantly.

 So what is the entity fetching strategy anyway?

 By default, the JPA @ManyToOne and @OneToOne annotations are fetched EAGERly, while the @OneToMany and @ManyToMany relationships are considered LAZY.
-This is the default strategy, and Hibernate doesn’t magically optimizes your object retrieval, it only does what is instructed to do.
+This is the default strategy, and Hibernate doesn’t magically optimize your object retrieval, it only does what is instructed to do.

 While small projects don’t require a thorough entity fetching planning, medium to large applications shouldn’t ever ignore it.

-Planning your fetching strategy from the very beginning, and adjusting it all along the development cycle isn’t a “premature optimization”, it’s just a natural part of any ORM design.
+Planning your fetching strategy from the very beginning, and adjusting it all along the development cycle isn’t a “premature optimization”; it’s just a natural part of any ORM design.

 The default fetch strategy is the one you define through the JPA mapping, while the manual join fetching is when you use JPQL queries.

-The best advice I can give you is to favour the manual fetching strategy (defined in JPQL queries using the fetch operator).
+The best advice I can give you is to favor the manual fetching strategy (defined in JPQL queries using the fetch operator).
 While some @ManyToOne or @OneToOne associations make sense to always be fetched eagerly, most of the time, they aren’t needed for every fetching operation.

-For children associations it’s always safer to mark them LAZY and only “join fetch” them when needed, because those can easily generate large SQL result sets, with unneeded joins.
+For children associations, it’s always safer to mark them LAZY and only “join fetch” them when needed, because those can easily generate large SQL result sets, with unneeded joins.